open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/shim.md

 ## Creating Spans

-To create an activity, give it a name and create it from your `Tracer`.
+To create a span, give it a name and create it from your `Tracer`.

 ```csharp
 using var span = MyTracer.StartActiveSpan("SayHello");